Yogeshwargundale/react-app-master/README.md

 # react-app-master
-creating this app to learn and master in react
+creating this app to learn and master in react with namaste react by akshay saini